Cornwall’s Best Afternoon Teas

 How to improve on a lush afternoon tea (I mean look at it)?
 Add gin of course!
 Thank you Amy (@amzelizabeth89) for bringing this little gem to my attention.
 Trevallicks G & Teas include a gorgeous stack of sarnies, scones and cakes as well as – not one but four – Cornish gins to sample.
 For £25pp you really can’t say fairer than that.
 Hic!

 Cornish Cream Tea In a Box (don’t move a muscle, this tea that comes to you)

-Finally, if your Mum’s unfortunate enough not to live in Cornwall or be visiting this Mother’s Day, you can always send her a proper cream tea via The Cornish Food Box Company. £25 for homemade scones, clotted cream, Boddingtons jam, Tregothnan tea and two packs of shortbread – delivered!
+Finally, if you don’t live in Cornwall you can always get a proper cream tea via The Cornish Food Box Company.
+Includes homemade scones, clotted cream, Boddingtons jam, Tregothnan tea and two packs of shortbread – delivered!